 2. Accommodation at the Trade Show

 Unless the trade show is only for one day and is very close to your place of work you will probably need to spend money on accommodation for the team running the exhibit.
 This needs to be factored into the budget as it can push up costs considerably.
 Luckily you do have a good degree of flexibility when it comes to setting a budget for accommodation.
 If you do not have a large budget, book ahead as far as possible to get the best discounts.
 Consider whether you will actually be saving money by booking accommodation far away from the event, given that you will have to travel in and out and you need to be close to the event to maximise your networking opportunities, for this all the travel equipment is required, such as a cloth, suitcases and a Kickstarter backpack which is perfect for any ocassion.
 Look at serviced apartments rather than hotel rooms, and hire a car for transport between venues rather than spending a lot on taxis.

 3. Travel and Entertainment

 You cannot always budget accurately for this expense since it is only at the trade show when you will discover how much you need to spend on entertaining clients and connecting with colleagues.
-You should keep this budget flexible and factor in a little extra so that no one feels pressured to cut corners when making the most of all the trade show’s opportunities for networking.
+You should keep this budget flexible and factor in a little extra so that no one feels pressured to cut corners when making the most of all the trade show’s opportunities for networking, we recommend using a budget app to get everything sorted out.